News

 Startup Growth and Regulatory Support

-Government-backed funds are investing in early-stage companies to cultivate local talent and reduce reliance on imported services.
-Governments are also establishing startup-friendly zones.
-Free economic zones in the UAE and planned innovation hubs in Saudi Arabia offer tax benefits and simplified licensing.
-Investors note improvements in regulatory support.
+Government-backed funds are playing a pivotal role by investing in early-stage companies and establishing startup-friendly zones.
+Free economic zones in the UAE and planned innovation hubs in Saudi Arabia offer tax benefits and simplified licensing, fostering a supportive ecosystem for entrepreneurs.

 Cloud Services and Policy Changes

-Cloud service demand is increasing across the Middle East, driven by smart city projects, e-government platforms, and AI applications.
-Oracle has pledged $14 billion to expand its cloud footprint in Saudi Arabia.
-Google, AWS, and Microsoft are also investing in regional data hubs.
-These centers will support banking, logistics, and more.
+Demand for cloud services is surging in the Middle East, driven by smart city projects, e-government platforms, and AI applications.
+Tech giants like Oracle, Google, AWS, and Microsoft are expanding their cloud footprints in the region.
+Oracle has pledged $14 billion to grow its cloud presence in Saudi Arabia, while others are investing in regional data hubs to support banking, logistics, and more.

 Looking Ahead